-Services that are covered for you What you must pay when you get these services • You have the option of receiving these services either through an in-person visit or via telehealth.
-If you choose to receive one of these services via telehealth, you must use a network provider that currently offers the service via telehealth You pay \$0 for telehealth observation services.
-If you receive additional outpatient services while held in observation, additional cost-share may apply.
-You pay \$30 for each individual therapy visit via telehealth for Medicare-covered outpatient substance abuse services.
+Services that are covered for you What you must pay when you get these services diabetes self- management training services via telehealth.
+You pay \$45 for each urgently needed service received via telehealth.
 Additional telehealth services are not covered out of network.
-Podiatry services Covered services include: You pay \$45 for each Medicare-covered visit.
-Diagnosis and the medical or surgical treatment of injuries and diseases of the feet (such as hammer toe or heel spurs) Routine foot care for members with certain medical conditions affecting the lower limbs (such as, but not limited to, diabetes) Before you receive services from an out- of-network specialist, you must first obtain a referral from your PCP.
-Prostate cancer screening exams For men age 50 and older, covered services include the following - once every 12 months: There is no coinsurance, copayment, or deductible for an annual PSA test. • Digital rectal exam • Prostate Specific Antigen (PSA) test
+Podiatry services Covered services include: Diagnosis and the medical or surgical treatment of injuries and diseases of the feet (such as hammer toe or heel spurs) Routine foot care for members with certain medical conditions affecting the lower limbs (such as, but not limited to, diabetes) You pay \$45 for each Medicare-covered visit.
+Before you receive services from an out- of-network specialist, you must first obtain a referral from your PCP.
+Prostate cancer screening exams For men age 50 and older, covered services include the following - once every 12 months: There is no coinsurance, copayment, or deductible for an annual PSA test.
+Digital rectal examProstate Specific Antigen (PSA) test